gokulkrishh/create-react-component/readme.md

 ## Change name of the component

-- Search for this comment `// Replace HelloWorld` and replace `HelloWorld` component with your component name.
+- Search for `HelloWorld` and replace it with your component name.

 ## Usage